Domain-adapted Learning and Interpretability: DRL for Gas Trading: Results

 A good complement to the Bons.ai platform is the in-house code using a DQN agent.
 The in-house code provides a more granular level of control.
 To match the training speed in Bons.ai, we leverage High Performance Computing (HPC) with identical walk forward schemes.
 Additionally, a local version has also been implemented with an update frequency based on yearly retraining due to limited local compute resources.
 Furthermore, for the analysis of technical and fundamental features, the DQN agent and two traditional machine learning benchmarks are compared with only technical features and with technical and fundamental features.
-All models use the moving-window training approach, and DQN moves forward every year (identical with Bons.ai version), whereas Linear Regression and Random Forest models are optimised with four month move-forward window.
+All models use the sliding-window training approach, and DQN moves forward every year (identical to the Bons.ai version), whereas Linear Regression and Random Forest models are optimised with a four-month sliding-forward window.
 The performance of the respective models is compared in Table \ref{fig:dqn_benchmark}.

 The addition of fundamental features does not seem to improve strategy performance.
-For pure technical feature based agents, the local DQN surpasses the Linear Regression agent, especially in terms of average Sharpe Ratio (0.96 against 0.53).
+For pure technical-feature-based agents, the DQN surpasses the Linear Regression agent, especially in terms of the average Sharpe Ratio (0.96 against 0.53).
 Yet, Random Forest seems to be comparable in all three metrics.
-The two traditional machine learning agents have a much faster daily retrain update frequency because of their low computational cost, and the result suggests Random Forest is a viable alternative to the local DQN agent.
-Nevertheless, the demanding HPC DQN with anchored window dominates the performance table with a 1.14 Sharpe Ratio and an almost doubled 42.12 million GBP cumulative P\&L to the others, and appears to outperform traditional methods.
+The two traditional machine learning agents have a much faster daily retrain update frequency because of their low computational cost, and the result suggests Random Forest is a viable alternative to the DQN agent.

 To further discuss the role of fundamental features, a box-plot of Sharpe Ratios based on 15 realizations is presented in Fig.~\ref{fig:TechvsFund}, where one agent is based purely on price features with technical indicators, and the other agent has in addition also fundamental features.